migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ## Q2 Deliverables

-For Another World, I implemented smart contracts on Harmony's shard 1 to [transition Bitcoin Runes into ERC20 tokens] (https://github.com/harmony-one/h/blob/main/docs/anotherworld-runes.md).
+For Another World, I implemented smart contracts on Harmony's shard 1 to [transition Bitcoin Runes into ERC20 tokens](https://github.com/harmony-one/h/blob/main/docs/anotherworld-runes.md).
 This project involved a two-step process: first, creating a smart contract to mint tokens (wrapped Rune), and second, developing another smart contract (token factory) to serve as a custodian for the wrapped Runes.

 ---